fglock/Perlito/README-perlito5-Java.md

       - /xx works
       - /ee works
       - /r not implemented
+      - /g has problems in certain backtracking zero-length-matches

   - regex variables $1, $2, ... and $&, $', $` work; other variables are not yet implemented.

-  - Perlito5 allows underscores in named captures.
-This is not allowed in Java regex.

   - capturing in zero-length-match has problems.
 Failing tests: